99designs/ecs-upload-task/readme.md

 A very simple cli took that will upload an ecs task and optionally update a service to reference it.

+Designed as a partner tool to https://github.com/buildkite/ecs-run-task and shares the same task definition parser with environment substitution.

 ##### example

 install it